 It’s extremely disempowering.
 So I was facing that for about six months, when my doctors came to me and told me look, you’re tumor that’s bled in the brain.
 So it’s called arteriovenous malformation.

 And I was like, Well, okay, that’s interesting.
 So, what does that mean?
 That means that basically, you just go about your life and hopefully the bleed.
-Next one that happens is not catastrophic.
-And hopefully it stops bleeding.
+The next one that happens is not catastrophic.
+And hopefully, it stops bleeding.
 And that was the extent of it.

-But that came a long time after the initial six month challenge of dealing with the emotions and the problem around.
-There’s nothing we can do about it, and therefore there’s nothing else anyone else can do about it.
+But that came a long time after the initial six-month challenge of dealing with the emotions and the problems around.
+There’s nothing we can do about it, and therefore there’s nothing anyone else can do about it.

 That’s the first thing with a light bulb went off and it was like, well, I should do that because what it did sugar was it impacted my blood pressure, it impacted my stress levels, it impacted my sugar levels it impacted my insulin response.
 It impacted almost everything in one go.

-So I can have my body in be less impacted by something that I’m doing and keeping it at a state which is less stressed, less overworking, etc. But what sugar specifically was doing and I’m sure Gary noticed something similar was it was creating massive fatigue, not while I was eating it.
+So I can have my body be less impacted by something that I’m doing and keep it in a state that is less stressed, less overworking, etc. But what sugar specifically was doing and I’m sure Gary noticed something similar was it was creating massive fatigue, not while I was eating it.

 There was always little opportunity to do a lot of that stuff and the medication that I was on early on medication steroid called dexamethasone was increasing my appetite.
 And I was probably